gazbert/bxbot/README.md

 The bot was designed to fail hard and fast if any unexpected errors occur in the Exchange Adapters or Trading Strategies: it will log the error, send an email alert (if configured), and then shutdown.

-The first release of BX-bot is _single-threaded_ for simplicity; I am working on a concurrent version.

 ## Dependencies
 BX-bot requires [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) for the development and runtime environment.